Cultural Awareness as an Edge

 Professionals keep mental notes on:

-The same signal can mean different things depending on who is involved.
+The same signal can mean different things depending on who's involved.

 For example: